 The dataset was selected to include examples with different structures, text density, and language.
 The following graphs show a breakdown of table size by number of cells and language for each table.

-For the initial release, we evaluated the following tools/methods: Reducto, Azure Document Intelligence, AWS Textract Tables, GPT4o, Google Cloud Document AI, Unstructured, and Chunkr.
+For the initial release, we evaluated the following tools/methods: Reducto, Azure Document Intelligence, AWS Textract Tables, GPT4o, Google Cloud Document AI, Unstructured, Chunkr, and LlamaParse.

 All of the tools, except AWS Textract Tables, are general document parsing solutions which first detect the presence of tables and then provide parsed outputs in a specific format.
-We used the highest quality settings for each tool where applicable (e.g., Unstructured IO and Chunkr were both run in the more expensive High Res modes).
+We used the highest quality settings for each tool where applicable (e.g., Unstructured IO and Chunkr were both run in the more expensive High Res modes, Llamaparse was invoked with Pro mode).
 Invocation and grading code is available here.

 All tools were invoked by passing the table centered in a PDF with whitespace padding.
 For tools without direct PDF processing ability (GPT4o), we converted the PDFs to images using the poppler